• 1 x cup of Bleach

 How to Clean Vinyl Boat Seats

-The best way to prevent mildew from getting cozy on your boat seats is to practice regular cleaning and maintenance.
+The best way to prevent mildew and mould from getting cozy on your boat seats is to practice regular cleaning and maintenance.

 Try these simple do’s and dont’s for how to clean boat seats: